VectorSpaceHQ/VS_combat_robot/README.md

 # PCB
-The PCBs are designed using KiCAD and require the Arduino Pro Mini library.
+The PCBs are designed using KiCAD and require the Arduino Pro Mini library (https://github.com/Duckle29/kicad-libraries).
 To produce the PCBs, zip the gerber directories and upload to a PCB manufacturer website.

 # Arduino Code